By Mike Loughrin, CEO of Transformance Advisors

 - Project Champions for both Six Sigma and Lean will be accomplished experts at coaching

-On the other hand, chaotic improvement programs or poorly orchestrated organizations will launch into coaching as the latest gimmick which they dream will deliver “fast and painless” results.
+On the other hand, chaotic improvement programs or poorly managed organizations will launch into coaching as the latest gimmick which they dream will deliver “fast and painless” results.

 As with so many things, coaching offers great promise for those willing to invest in gaining the knowledge and developing the expertise.
 So let’s take a closer look at what this coaching thing is all about.
-I will emphasize coaching a problem solver as part of an over improvement program, such as lean or six sigma.
+This course will focus on coaching a problem-solver as part of an improvement program such as lean or six sigma.

 There are no known examples of someone just waking up one morning and deciding they will be an immediate success at coaching others to be effective problem solvers.
 And, contrary to the reports from some charlatans, there are no known examples of someone sitting in a 30-minute presentation and picking up all the knowledge and skills required to be a great coach.

 So, let’s put the nonsense in our wake and look at the key aspects of being an effective coach.

 There are three pillars for successfully coaching problem-solvers:

 - Developing strong asking skills and a collection of great questions

 - Guiding the person in developing their skills as a problem solver, without any thought of personal glory